fbpx

 Gold Rush Cemetery, Skagway, Alaska, USA | Photo by Diego Delso

-It’s a good idea to use the resources on the National Park Service’s (NPS) webpage to get the most out of your visit.
-Please keep in mind this cemetery is a very popular destination, so plan to arrive early if you want privacy.
+Using the resources on the National Park Service’s (NPS) webpage is a good idea to get the most out of your visit.
+Please remember that this cemetery is a popular destination, so plan to arrive early if you want privacy.

 6. Captain William Moore Cabin

 A fantastic way to learn about the early days of the Klondike Gold Rush is to go on a tour of the Moore Cabin.
-Built between 1887-1888, this log cabin is considered to be the first building ever constructed in Skagway.
+Built between 1887 and 1888, this log cabin is considered the first building ever constructed in Skagway.

 7. Arctic Brotherhood Camp No. 1